My toddler doesn't just play | 6 tips to encourage playing alone

 Play Choice now has the ultimate activity book collection, with over 60 pages of fun coloring pages and educational puzzles.

-It can be difficult to see your toddler cry when you have to get away to do a chore and they really have to play on their own.
+It can be difficult for you toddler to see them cry when you have to leave for a while to do a job and they really have to play independently for a while.

 Whining and crying, and you probably can't bear to leave them alone for a while.

 But this behavior is quite normal for some toddlers, and there are a few things you can do to keep your son or daughter happily playing alone.